-We have created a rotation that takes advantage of the unique learning opportunities that the Department of Emergency Medicine provides.
+We have created a rotation that takes advantage of the unique learning opportunities that the ED provides.
 Here you will assess undifferentiated patients, coming up with your own diagnostic and therapeutic management plan, integrating and applying much of what you have learned in years 1-3.
-To compliment your clinical experience we have created additional educational opportunities through hands on exercises, simulations, lectures, readings, and written and oral assignments.
-We have also incorporatedpre-hospital and poison center exposure into the course.
-This clerkship is based upon the 2010 national curriculum guidelines for EM clerkships and is designed to contribute significantly to our overall institutional learning objectives.
+To complement your clinical experience, we have created additional educational opportunities through hands-on exercises, simulations, lectures, readings, and written and oral assignments.
+We have also incorporated pre-hospital and poison center exposure into the course.
+This clerkship is based upon national curriculum guidelines for EM clerkships and is designed to contribute significantly to our overall institutional learning objectives.
 This syllabus contains all the information you will need to succeed during the rotation.
 Please note that assignment results may be made anonymous and used for training or research purposes.

 Goal: Students who are able to provide patient-centered care that is appropriate and compassionate